guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 - a sentiment classifier, in order to determine if the tweet is a complaint, a general remark, or a positive feed back from the customer
 - a topic classification, in order to determine if a complaint is related to luggage issues, delays, cancellations...

-In order to do this, I used the following AWS features:
+In order to do this, I used the following AWS features (click on [lambda function](airlines-complaints-microservice/aws_files/) for the code):

 - a [lambda function](airlines-complaints-microservice/aws_files/stream_tweets_git.py.py) called every 20 min in order to retrieve the tweets (I could have gone for 'every 3 min' but it is clearly too expensive and we would have retrieved many duplicated tweets)
 - a [lambda function](airlines-complaints-microservice/aws_files/call_sentiment_git.py) computing the sentiment of a tweet, called through an API built with API Gateway